lorebiondi3/IoT-project/documentation.md

 );
 ```
 Every time an updating is received, the *onLoad* function is executed.
 Here, the json message is shown in output and then parsed.
 Then, a control logic is executed by the function *lightControl* and finally the data are stored in the MySql database.
-The *control logic* consists of checking wheter a presence is detected or not in a room and turn the light on or off consequently.
+The *control logic* consists of checking wheter a presence is detected or not in a room and turning the respective light on or off consequently.
+To this aim, a **post request** is issued towards the relative sensor node, on the **light** resource.
+The following code shows an example for a generic sensor with a generic *actuatorURI* URI.
+The *postPayload* can be equal to *on* or *off*, based on the presence detection.
 ```
+String endpoint = "light";
-CoapClient client = new CoapClient(actuatorURI);
+CoapClient client = new CoapClient(actuatorURI + endpoint);
 CoapResponse res = client.post("mode="+postPayload,MediaTypeRegistry.TEXT_PLAIN);
 ```